DavidWells/davidwells.io-v1/content/work/2017-02-01-github-scope.md

 - Customize the labels/columns to fit your project
 - Customizable styles 💁
-- Driven by push based Github webhooks
+- Driven by push-based Github webhooks
-- Run as standalone app or Embed on your project's site
+- Run as a standalone app or Embed on your project's site
 - Look mom!
 No servers!

-Data automatically updates when activity happens in your repository and your status board will reflect the latest state of your project.
+Data automatically updates when activity happens in your repository, and your status board will reflect the latest state of your project.

 ## Why we built it